carsontang/carsontang.github.io/quotes.md

 ---

 "[FDR] grabbed a cocktail napkin and sketched a three-point plan stripped to its bare bones – 1) Hold four key territories 2) Attack Japan 3) Attack France.
 Whenever anyone tells me a problem is too complex to solve with a clear, simple plan, I show them the napkin.
-Is the problem you are trying to solve really more complicated than World War II?
+Is the problem you are trying to solve really more complicated than World War II?"

 [Jay Walker](https://www.amazon.com/Speed-Scale-Global-Solving-Climate-ebook/dp/B08XJ2MXSR/)